ergoserv/auxiliary_rails_resourceable/README.md

 Copy `resources.en.yml` to `config/locales/resources.en.yml`.

-Create views in `app/views/resources/`.
+Create shared views in `app/views/resources/` (or `app/views/resourceable/` if your need to share views for modules).
 Recommended structure for views:
 ```
 index.html.erb
 new.html.erb